mcreutz/playground/dev_ops/kubernetes/deployment/carvel/README.md

 diff manifests / diff yaml
 conditional templating
-default values file that explains options and consequences in all cluster repos deployment should run 'rendering' internally
+default values file that explains options and consequences in all cluster repos deployment should run 'rendering' internally. can it be done without writing to disk?